gcgarner/IOTstack/docs/Containers/Node-RED.md

 		The `known_hosts` file contains a copy of the Raspberry Pi's public host key.
 It was put there by `ssh-copy-id`.

-		If you lose this file or it gets overwritten, SSH **will** still work but will re-prompt for authorisation to connect.
-This works when you are running commands from `docker exec -it` but not when running commands from an `exec` node.
+		If you lose this file or it gets overwritten, invoking SSH inside the container **will** still work but it will re-prompt for authorisation to connect.
+You will see the prompt if you run commands via `docker exec -it` but not when invoking SSH from an "exec" node.

 		Note that authorising the connection at the command line ("Are you sure you want to continue connecting?") will auto-repair the `known_hosts` file.